benjohnbarnes/Service/README2.md

 ## Client view point of a `Service`

 Clients view a `Service` as just a function they have been given.
-You give it an `Input` and later, it asynchronously returns an `Output`.
-All they care about are its two domain types: `Input` and `Output`.
-These are both as isolated from implementation details as is appropriate for the service in question.
+Call it with `Input` and it asynchronously returns `Output`.
+All clients care about are a service's two domain types: `Input` and `Output`.
+These are both as isolated from implementation details of the network API as is appropriate for the service in question.

-Because a `Service` is, externally, **just a function**, client behaviour can be unit tested merely by checking they call services passing the correct `Input` and take appropriate action on receiving consequent `Output`.
-The implementation and the testing are oblivious of all network level concerns.
+Because a `Service` is, externally, **just a function**, client behaviour can be unit tested merely by checking they call services  and pass the correct `Input` and then take appropriate action on receiving consequent `Output`.
+Both the implementation of a unit and its testing **are oblivious of all network level concerns**.

 ## Implementation view point of a `Service`